Academy maniacs: Background and motives

 Anoufriev was for some time a member of a white power skinhead group (he also participated in the Annual Russian March in Irkutsk in 2010), and in certain circles he had the nickname "Fashik-Natsik", but did not participate in speeches and was not very active.
 Lytkin, at the suggestion of Anoufriev, also communicated with the skinheads, but was not accepted because of his "discrediting" Ossetian patronymic Vakhtangovich.
 After his arrest, Anoufriev said that it was the communication with the skinheads that led him to commit murder, although he had not participated in their society for long, finding their ideology too passive and soft.
 The then unofficial leader of the Irkutsk skinheads "Boomer", to whom Anoufriev spoke for a couple months in 2009, said in court that Anoufriev was not part of their society, because his views differed from their ideology.
 According to Boomer, Anoufriev simply felt hatred towards everyone, and did not care about whom he killed.

 The prime investigator, Captain Yevgeny Karchevsky, who interrogated both criminals during the investigation, claimed from joining the skinhead group and ending with murders, the motive was the desire to become famous and attract attention.
-A peculiar role was also played by the fact that when they were members of the Neo-nazi organization "White Power", one of its members was a certain Maxim "Friedrich Oberschylets" from Zheleznogorsk-Ilimsky, advised the pair to read a certain kind of literature—a book whose name, in Russian, sounds like "Born to hate".
+A peculiar role was also played by the fact that when they were members of the Neo-Nazi organization "White Power", one of its members advised the pair to read a certain kind of literature—a book whose name, in Russian, sounds like "Born to hate".
 The duo became interested in this, because they discovered that the psychological state of the person described there was very similar to their own, and it seemed that they would be able to solve all their problems this way.
 In fact, this is precisely what caused the misanthropy in them.
 Meanwhile, Alexander Kostrov, an associate professor at the department of Modern National History of the Irkutsk State University, supported the claim in court that their actions fit into the misanthropy category.